-Cloud service provider tuCloud will put Microsoft's DaaS licensing policy to the test in the next few months when it delivers a cloud-based Windows 7 desktop app
+Cloud service provider tuCloud will put Microsoft's DaaS licensing policy to the test in the next few months when it delivers a cloud-based Windows 7 desktop app to rival the OnLive Desktop app.

 Service provider tuCloud and its new technology partner, Desktone Inc., said this week they plan to directly compete with OnLive Inc. by delivering full Windows 7-hosted virtual desktops that use Desktone's Desktop as a Service (DaaS) platform.